PrincetonUniversity/kaltura_archiver/README.md

 ### Restoring Videos

-Klatura updates the lastPlayedAt property of videos when they are played.
+Kaltura updates the lastPlayedAt property of videos when they are played.
 So when a placeholder video is played it receives the current date as is its lastPlayedAt property

 Apply the following steps to videos with the tag "archived_to_s3" that have been played within the last year